GhanaNLP/ABENA/README.md

 (link the ABENA pic here)

 Both the Asante and Akuapem dialects are addressed.
-Akuapem is addressed via the [JW300 twi subset](https://www.kaggle.com/azunre/jw300entw) and Twi via the [Asante Twi Bible] (www.bible.org) (get a clean copy of the Bible dataset from the links in [this paper](https://www.aclweb.org/anthology/2020.lrec-1.335.pdf)).
+Akuapem is addressed via the [JW300 twi subset](https://www.kaggle.com/azunre/jw300entw) and Twi via the [Asante Twi Bible](www.bible.org) (get a clean copy of the Bible dataset from the links in [this paper](https://www.aclweb.org/anthology/2020.lrec-1.335.pdf)).

 We perform a variety of experiments with BERT, DistilBERT and RoBERTa modeling architectures.
 You can find more details in our associated (blog post).
 You can find the 8 models this effort yielded listed in the [Hugging Face Model Hub](https://huggingface.co/Ghana-NLP) and see instructions on how to use them in this [Kaggle Notebook](https://www.kaggle.com/azunre/ghananlp-abena-usage-demo)